 Getting Ready for Your Pet's First Vet Visit

 Every veterinary clinic is different, so be prepared for the unexpected at your pet's first visit.
 However, there are some common procedures to expect.
 Generally, a receptionist will greet you at the desk and confirm your arrival.
-A vet tech will take you and your dog to an exam room and start the appointment by confirming your puppy's age, determining what vaccines they've been given, taking vital signs (temperature, heart rate, and respiratory rate), getting their weight, and asking about diet and general well-being (activity level, appetite, and any problems).
-Ideally, the veterinary staff will offer your puppy treats to make them feel happy and comfortable.
+A vet tech will take you and your dog to an exam room and start the appointment by confirming your puppy's age and determining what vaccines they've been given so far, if any.

 At this point, the veterinarian will step in to perform a comprehensive physical exam.
 This exam will include listening to the heart and lungs, palpating the abdomen, and conducting a dental check-up.
 The vet will check your dog’s mouth, ears, eyes, nose, and toes, as well as the skin and coat.
-It is actually a nose to tail exam at the first visit!
+A "nose to tail" exam is standard at the first visit.

 Your vet will then go over a vaccination schedule with you and give any core vaccinations and deworming medications that you choose to move forward with at that time.